She'll eventually come around. They ALL do.

 - They Don't Make Them Like They Used To: It's possible to die by blowing up the station you're on with a single errant blast.

-- Tickle Torture: In Space Ace, one of the death scenes involve Ace and Kimberly falling off of a maze and into a pit filled with pink balls called "Tickle Plants."
+- Tickle Torture: One of the death scenes involve Ace and Kimberly falling off of a maze and into a pit filled with pink balls called "Tickle Plants."
 This is reinforced by Ace and Kimberly's hysterical laughing upon falling into the pit.
+There's an alternate scene that has Dexter instead of Ace.

 - TOTALLY COSMIC!!note